How To Use A Foam Roller For Back Pain Relief

 And this is important.

-Because tight hamstrings will affect your posture, range of motion and increase the strain on your lower back.
+Because tight hamstrings will affect your posture, range of motion, and increase the strain on your lower back.

 So keep them loose by doing these exercises regularly.

-Foam Roller Exercises For The Hip Flexors
+For Your Hip Flexors

 Tight hips are a nightmare for your lower back.